bellial/Droppe-Dev/README.md

-# Getting Started with Droppe Xmas App
+# Getting Started with Wishlist Project App
 First you must download the repo.

 In the project directory, you can run: